-The argument: Basically, it should be possible for a young woman, “modestly” clad or otherwise, to travel independently around a country without exeriencing sexual harassment, be it in the form of physical abuse or verbal assault.
+ORIGINALLY PUBLISHED IN 2019: Basically, it should be possible for a young woman, “modestly” clad or otherwise, to travel independently around a country without experiencing sexual harassment, whether in the form of physical abuse or verbal assault.
 In a country known for its pristine beaches, verdant forests and luscious flora–perhaps, above all, its welcoming locals–it is important to note what goes on beneath the surface, and how sexual harassment in Sri Lanka affects all who live there.

-Note: Ninety per cent experience sexual harassment in Sri Lanka
+Ninety per cent of women experience sexual harassment in Sri Lanka

 It is a shocking statistic, one that many would choose to disbelieve.
 90% of Sri Lanka’s women have endured some kind of sexual harassment on public transport, against a global estimate of 1 in 3 women.
 It is the highest rate in South Asia.
 Conversely, according to a 2013 UN study just one third of Sri Lankan men admit to having carried out an act of physical or sexual violence against a woman.
 3% are arrested.